 If the candle has some sort of housing around it this will also affect the longevity of your candle.
 If the housing is close to the candle this will absorb than radiate the heat back at the candle making it melt a lot faster then usual.
 In addition to this, the candle will also not melt evenly and the molten wax will flow out on the sides which you do not want.

 You can improvise, get a thick candle as possible and make an improvised housing for it.
-The best item for this is a flower pot made either out of clay or of ceramic.
+The best item for this is a flower pot made either out of clay or ceramic.
 Do not attempt to do this with plastic flower pots as eventually this will melt, drip on the open flame and create a fire and asphyxia hazard.
 If you have ever seen plastic burning you probably know the black smoke it creates, now imagine that in a small room with limited airflow.
 In addition to this, you can also heat water with a candle.

 Flower pots are extremely good as these also have a small space where the water flows out this will be the air vent for your candle.
 Put the candle on the floor, put some elevated objects around it on to which you will place the flower pot upside down.
 Make sure that there is enough elevation between the candle and the flower pot and that air can circulate in this space.
 This way the candle will draw in air from the sides to burn and it will have a place to went which is the hole in the flower pot.